 To make use of the VPN, the remote computer (i.e., off-campus computers bearing non-corporate-owned IP addresses assigned by the Internet Service Provider (ISP)) must have the VPN client software installed.
 When connection to the corporate network is attempted, the VPN client software will first connect to the VPN server using a tunneling protocol (into which other authentication and encryption protocols have also been incorporated).
 After the remote computer has been successfully authenticated, a secure connection (secret tunnel) between it and the VPN server will then be formed as all subsequent data being exchanged through this tunnel will be encrypted at the sending end and correspondingly decrypted at the receiving end of the tunnel.
 As such, the network tunnel between them, even though established through the un-trusted Internet, is still considered secure enough that the remote computer can be trusted by local computers on the corporate LAN.
 In fact, the remote computer will even be allocated with an IP address from corporate's IP address space by the VPN server once successfully authenticated so that other local computers can communicate with it via the VPN server using that IP address.
 It is this automatic IP address translation between ISP's IP address and corporate's IP address offered by the VPN server which makes the remote PC look like a local computer.

 To remote access CityU's Intranet through VPN, the remote PC must have the VPN client software installed.
 You can simply install the Cisco AnyConnect VPN Client or use the OS built-in L2TP VPN client to connect to the CityU VPN servers.
 See above "Connection Setup Guide" section for more information.

-As the encapsulation and encryption process can add around 20-30 percent additional overhead, therefore, if you access campus services through VPN using a low speed dial-up connection, you can expect the service will be delivered slower.
+As the encapsulation and encryption process can add around 20-30 percent additional overhead, therefore, if you access campus services through VPN using a low speed connection, you can expect the service will be delivered slower.
 Nevertheless, they will still provide reliable file transfer and other basic remote access firstname.lastname@example.org